zaki9501/kite_contract_sourcecode/README.md

 ### Miscellaneous
-Employees of [Insert Project Name] and their family members are ineligible for bounties.
+Employees of Kite AI and their family members are ineligible for bounties.

 Reward amounts may be displayed using a dollar sign for simplicity, but the underlying valuation is based on a USD-pegged digital asset such as USDC.
 Because the displayed figure reflects a USD reference value rather than a fiat currency payment, the final amount delivered in the corresponding token may differ slightly at the time of payout.